watsonwork/watsonwork-echo/README.md

 npm start
 ```

-### Enable the app Webhook
+### Enabling the app Webhook

 Now that the app is running and listening for HTTPS requests at a public URL,
-you're ready to *enable* its Webhook on the Watson Work platform.
+you're ready to **enable** its Webhook on the Watson Work platform.

 In your Web browser, edit the **Greeter** app and set its Webhook to
 **Enabled**.
 Watson Work will ping the Webhook callback URL with a
 verification challenge request to check that it's up and responding
 correctly.

-The sample app will respond to that challenge request and log the following
+The sample app will respond to that challenge request and output the
-in the terminal window:
+following log:
 ```
 watsonwork-greeter-app Got Webhook verification challenge
 ```

-### Chat with the app in a space
+### Chatting with the app in a space

 You're now ready to chat with the sample app!